AlfaPigeon/Jobnix_Marketing_Page/LOCALIZATION.md

-# EmployCase Website Localization
+# Employcase Website Localization

-This project implements a comprehensive internationalization (i18n) system for the EmployCase marketing website, supporting 14 languages with automatic language detection and country-based localization.
+This project implements a comprehensive internationalization (i18n) system for the Employcase marketing website, supporting 14 languages with automatic language detection and country-based localization.

 ## 🌍 Supported Languages